forketyfork/eyes/docs/trigger-rules.md

 - Ignores temporary decreases that might confuse other algorithms
 - Catches both gradual increases and sudden transient spikes
 - Maintains accuracy even when resource usage fluctuates
+- Captures transient spikes that return to baseline quickly

 **Triggers when**: CPU or GPU power increase >= threshold compared to the running minimum within the comparison window